Right9lt/OutOfOffice/README.md

   - Add new employees
   - Update employees who are under your supervision
   - Deactivate employees under your supervision
-  - View detailed information about your employee under your supervision
+  - View detailed information about employee under your supervision
 - Project management
   - Sort, filter and search in the list of projects that your subordinates are part of
   - View detailed information about project that your subordinates are part of